 In 2016, DGS committed to its first annual Strategic Plan to document the major efforts we undertook to propel our organization forward.
-The plan for 2020, like those created over the prior four years, is full of ambitious goals — each a challenge to achieve, pushing DGS to stretch beyond the ordinary into new ways of thinking and acting.
+The plan for 2021, like those created in prior years, is full of ambitious goals — each a challenge to achieve, pushing DGS to stretch beyond the ordinary into new ways of thinking and acting.
 We embrace these challenges because our customers deserve our best efforts.
 And now that we’ve shown how setting the bar high yields remarkable results, we are more motivated than ever to strive for excellence.

 To some, the idea of an annual strategic plan might seem contradictory.
 How can we act strategically if we set and accomplish new goals each year?
 Admittedly, this is a daunting and fast-paced cycle, and because the goals are lofty, we know it may not be possible to complete all of them.
 But over the first four years, we learned and adjusted our approach to ensure that our annual goals are aligned with our longer-term vision, and we know that completing the majority of them constitutes victory.
-Since our first annual strategic plan in 2016, DGS has completed 186 goals, and we’ve set 57 goals for 2020.
+Since our first annual strategic plan in 2016, DGS has completed more than 230 goals.

 Change is relentless and inevitable, but at DGS, we embrace it because we know progress can’t happen without it.
 The 2021 Strategic Plan is our public commitment to thoughtful, deliberate changes that advance our capabilities and benefit our customers.
 We know that obstacles may arise, but the vision and goals we pursue strengthen our ability to drive change rather than just react to it.
 Together, with our customers and partners, we are changing DGS and state government operations for the better.